I like Forza Motorsport 7. It's an exciting and engaging racing game with the latest and greatest in cars, tracks, graphics - you name it.

 This does not match the mental model for the Xbox controller,

-which we have previously explored.
 Here is how the two behaviors compare:

 Save and quit